-1.2 INSTALLATION AND REMOVAL
+1.4 INSTALLATION AND REMOVAL

-- .1 Indicate use of supplemental or other staging area. - .2 Provide construction facilities in order to execute Work expeditiously. - .3 Remove from site all such Work after use.
+- .1 Prepare site plan indicating proposed location and dimensions of area to be fenced and used by Contractor, number of trailers to be used, avenues of ingress/egress to fenced area and details of fence installation. - .2 Identify areas which have to be gravelled to prevent tracking of mud. - .3 Indicate use of supplemental or other staging area. - .4 Provide construction facilities in order to execute Work expeditiously. - .5 Remove from site all such Work after use.

-1.3 SCAFFOLDING
+1.5 SCAFFOLDING

-.1 Scaffolding in accordance with CAN/CSA-S269.2.
+- .1 Scaffolding in accordance with CAN/CSA-S269.2. - .2 Provide and maintain scaffolding, ramps, platforms, ladders, and temporary stairs.

-1.4 HOISTING
+1.6 HOISTING